Am I eligible to be an RA?

 Yes!
-If you are a current first-year student at the University of Virginia, you are eligible to apply to be an RA.
+If you are a current first-year student at the University of Virginia, you are eligible to apply to be an RA in undergraduate housing areas.
 Rising first-year students (students currently in high school) aren't eligible to apply.

 I am a graduate student.
 Can I apply?